-3.10.3.1 Cleaning and painting requirements for each new and disturbed surface must be in accordance with NAVSEA Standard Items.
-(See Note 4.19)
+3.10.3.1 Accomplish the requirements of 009-032 of NAVSEA Standard items for each new and disturbed surface.

 3.10.3.2 Align and accomplish appropriate strength, tightness, system cleanliness, and operational tests and ensure that the installed interferences perform their normal functions within the system.